The original PennApps, with 17 teams.

 Think of Routes as a series of forks you can take, each adjusting your final destination by a bit.
 The right combination will help make your hack that much better, and each one you choose to take could lead to a very special payoff.

-There will be 5 routes you can choose to take this spring: Health, VR/AR, Design, Social & Civic Hacking, and Humor.
+More concretely, there will be 6 routes you can choose to take this spring: Hardware (see the section below), Health (Health-specific products, experts and resources), VR/AR (all the headsets you could ever want), Design (which is distinctly different, though not mutually exclusive of, aesthetics), Social & Civic Hacking (we had Code for Philly and the City of Philadelphia working with us last fall), and Humor (you don’t really need a description for this right?).
 Routes will give you special access to resources, fun side events, workshops and should you choose to incorporate one or more into your hack, prizes.
 We're really excited to show you what we've got planned!

 Once again, PennApps is partnering with The Architechs to show everyone the beauty of hardware by providing resources and support to visiting hardware hackers at PennApps.
 If you're interested in sponsoring our hardware section of PennApps, checkout our hardware sponsorship document.